The Weighted $L^p$ Minkowski Problem: The case of positive p

 \section{The case of positive p}

-In this section, we will prove Theorem~\ref{t:no_sym}, Theorem~\ref{t:first_sym}, and Theorem~\ref{t:p>n} using the variational approach.
-The use of this technique can be traced through \cite{HW24,FLX23,FHX23,KL23,HXZ21,GHXY20,HLYZ10,CW06,LYZ06,LYZ04,LE93}.
+In this section, we will prove the $p>0$ cases of Theorems~\ref{t:first_sym} and \ref{t:first_finite}.
+At the end of the section, we also establish another result for when $p>n$, see Theorem~\ref{t:p>n} below.
+We will utilize the variational technique; the use of this technique can be traced through \cite{HW24,FLX23,FHX23,KL23,HXZ21,GHXY20,HLYZ10,CW06,LYZ06,LYZ04,LE93}.
 We denote by $C(\sn)$ the set of continuous functions on the sphere.
-If there is a ``$+$" superscript, then the functions are additionally nonnegative; if there is an ``$e$" subscript, then the functions are additionally even.
+If there is a ``$+$" superscript, then the functions are additionally nonnegative; if there is a ``$e$" subscript, then the functions are also even.

 We will work with the following two functionals: the first

 will be taken over $C^+_e(\sn)$, and the second

 can be taken over $C^+(\s^{n-1})$ or $C^+_e(\sn)$.